Skip to content

 What do you see if you imagine for the moment, just a moment, that perhaps you are the single best person in the world for the job at hand?

-I am not suggesting that every CEO is the right person for the job they are currently in.
-But, if founder/CEOs lead to better outcomes, and if 90%+ of founder/CEOs are walking around carrying the weight of imposter-syndrome, that adds up to a whole helluvalot of people who are precisely the best person for the job and yet doubting their own ability.
+The reality: If founder/CEOs lead to better outcomes, and if 90%+ of founder/CEOs are walking around carrying the weight of imposter syndrome, that adds up to a lot of people who are precisely the best person for the job and yet doubting their own ability.

 I could not fully trust my intuition or my judgments because I viewed myself a faulty instrument.